-Springfield is a classic Midwestern town of ~110,000 people features affordable housing (94% of residents own a home), ease of commute (average <10 mins for residents), and extracurricular activities for all ages.
-The state Capitol building is located only a few blocks from either hospital is constantly buzzing with activity.
+Springfield is a classic Midwestern town of ~110,000 people featuring affordable housing (94% of residents own a home), ease of commute (average <10 mins for residents), and extracurricular activities for all ages.
+The state Capitol building is located only a few blocks from either hospital and is constantly buzzing with activity.
 Other major industries in Springfield include medicine, insurance, and tourism.
 Over one million individuals visit here each year for the Lincoln attractions including his home, tomb, and presidential library.

-Recreational opportunities are plentiful in all season in Springfield.
+Recreational opportunities are plentiful in all seasons in Springfield.
 Lake Springfield, which is 15 minutes from the hospitals, has over 60 miles of shoreline and offers a great place for boating, fishing, and waterskiing/wakeboarding.
 The University of Illinois has a branch in Springfield which brings the opportunity for additional educational courses for significant others, as well as great traveling productions including orchestras, ballet companies, and off broadway plays.
 One of the growing activities in Springfield is cycling, thanks to the recent conversion of old railroad tracks to bike trails.

 We feel that Springfield has many things to offer its citizens.
-Below we have listed a few other activities/attractions that make Springfield a great town to live in while gaining a top-tier orthopaedic education.
+Below we have listed a few other activities/attractions that make Springfield a great town to live in while gaining a top-tier surgery education.

 Park System: Springfield has an extensive park district that manages several great parks and bicycle trails throughout the area.
 Washington Park is located in central Springfield and has a pond for fishing, a botanical garden and a 2.5 mile running course.
 The Interurban and Lost Bridge Trail are two of the more popular bike trails in the region.

-Springfield Sliders: This is a new prospect league team to join Springfield and is a great chance to grab a cheap seat and hear the crack of a wooden bat all summer long.
+Springfield Sliders: This is a prospect league team to join Springfield and is a great chance to grab a cheap seat and hear the crack of a wooden bat all summer long.

 Sand volleyball, softball, indoor/outdoor soccer leagues are also available.